Understanding the Role of Market Value in Executor Sales

 Executors are tasked with acting in the best interests of the estate and its beneficiaries.
 When it comes to the sale of property by an executor, one burning question often arises: Can an executor sell property below market value?
 Is that actually in someone’s best interest?

-This is a crucial question for beneficiaries, heirs, and anyone involved in the probate process to understand.
-Let’s explore this question and discuss the significance of market value, how it is calculated, and its role in property transactions involving executors.
+These questions are crucial for beneficiaries, heirs, real estate agents, and anyone involved in the probate process to answer and understand.
+Let’s explore this question and discuss the significance of market value, how to calculate it, and its role in property transactions involving executors.

 Can An Executor Sell Property Below Market Value?